 Limerick professional boxer Lee Reeves

-Limerick fighter Reeves was beaten by Davydenko on points, 38-37, in a tight contest in the Eagles Community Arena in Newcastle at the end of last month.
+This will be Reeves first fight since his surprise defeat to Ukranian fighter Artur Davydenko on points, 38-37, in a tight contest in the Eagles Community Arena in Newcastle 12 months ago.

-Limerick welterweight Reeves had won each of his five earlier professional bouts prior to the surprise loss to Davydenko in Newcastle.
+The Limerick welterweight had won each of his five earlier professional bouts.

-The defeat was southpaw Reeves' first professional fight in more than six months.
-Four of his five wins had come by way of knock-out.
+That Newcastle defeat was southpaw Reeves' first professional fight in more than six months.
+Four of his previous five wins had come by way of knock-out.

 As an amateur, Reeeves won eight Limerick championships and eight Munster championships and is a two-time Irish underage champion and won the Senior A title at the Haringey Box Cup in London.